phitter-hub/docs-phitter-kernel/docs/documentation/fit/plots/plot_ecdf_distribution.md

 Each step in the ECDF plot corresponds to an observed data point.

-If you want to plot the ECDF of your data against a specific ECDF of other [distributions](/documentation/distributions/distributions.md), use the method `phi.plot_ecdf_distribution()` that has the following parameters:
+To plot the ECDF of your data against a specific ECDF of other [distributions](/documentation/distributions/distributions.md), use the method `phi.plot_ecdf_distribution()` that has the following parameters:

 #### **Descriptive Settings**